Geraldworks/BT4222/README.md

 3. LSTM
 4. Ensemble methods

-To accurately predict the job category of a resume
+To accurately predict the job category of a resume.